Skip to content

 When you’re a bearded man, each season of the year has its own ups and downs.
 The end of summer can be a beautiful thing, saving you from sweaty facial hair and harsh pool and ocean water.
 However, the fall and winter often mean the onset of intense dryness for your beard, possibly even leading to uncomfortable itchiness, tightness, and flaking skin.

-So why is it that cold weather leads to dryness?
-The answer is a one-two bunch of cold, irritating wind outside and dry, recycled hot air inside.
-When you put the two together, the natural moisture is sapped right out of your skin and hair, leaving you with that unpleasant parched feeling.
 Luckily, with the right beard care routine, you can keep the dryness at bay!
 You may find that you need to adjust your routine during the seasons to get the results you want, which is normal for many men.
 Here are some ideas for how to keep your beard from getting dry or flaky this fall and winter!

 Limit Washing

 For healthy facial hair in the colder months, hydration is the name of the game, and too much washing is definitely not the way to go.
 Washing is an important part of your beard care routine– it cleans out dirt, debris, and bacteria that could lead to acne, irritation, and funky smells.
-However, washing also strips your hair and skin of the natural oils they produce to regulate their own moisture, so you want to limit how often you’re washing to maintain the benefits of that oil.
-In fact, overwashing can sometimes lead to your beard and face becoming extra oily!
-While this may seem counterintuitive, it’s the result of forcing your oil glands to overcompensate because you’ve so frequently stripped the oil away.

-During the winter months, washing your beard once or twice a week is often sufficient.
-You can adjust this frequency if you have a particularly dirty or sweaty job or if you feel like it’s just not enough for you, but try to find the minimum amount of beard washing you can do to stay clean and comfortable and stick to that.
-A good beard wash that’s not overly drying will also go a long way!
+You can adjust this frequency if you have a particularly dirty or sweaty job or if you feel like it’s just not enough for you, but try to find the minimum amount of beard washing you can do to stay clean and comfortable, and stick to that.

 Comb and Brush Often